 Laurie’s blog has tips on saving money and being smart about your spending choices.
 Children are expensive, and when you carry the financial load by yourself, you have to have these tips to stay afloat.

 Her recipes are not your everyday recipes.
-They are specially crafted recipes that either saves you time when preparing or makes use of leftover to reduce wastage and cost, while not compromising on the quality of the meals.
+They are specially crafted that either saves you time when preparing or makes use of leftovers to reduce wastage and cost while not compromising on the quality of the meals.

 Time for yourself is significant as the only caregiver to her children.
 A single mother needs to be her best version and have her peace of mind to be the best mother she can be.
 She also gives on the importance of blogging and encourages her fellow single parents to start a blog.